 As hard as it is to admit, no job is truly stable, and no income is guaranteed.
 Even the strongest, most successful companies can fall on hard times, add in a global pandemic, and the picture doesn't get any prettier.
 While this doom and gloom narrative shouldn't be part of your daily reflection, it is an unease you can easily alleviate with a little proactive planning.
 Even if you're living paycheck-to-paycheck, you can begin to create a cushion in case you find yourself without immediate income.
 North Country Savings Bank offers a wide variety of savings options to help you create an emergency fund.
 Aim to save enough to hold you over until your paychecks kick back in, or until you can find a new job.
 The general rule of emergency funds is to have at least one month's worth of pay set aside, just in case.

 2. Live Within Your Means

 The best way to save more?
 Spend less.
 While credit cards can serve a very useful and responsible purpose, they shouldn't be a lifestyle.
 If debt is piling up and you're unable to make more than the minimum monthly payments, it's time to reconsider how you manage your money.
 It's a harsh reality, but one that you have to consider if you're going to be proactive about your financial future.
 Luckily, there are lots of little things you can do to start living within your means, and the Personal Bankers at NCSB can help you create a plan of attack to pay down debts and get back on track with your finances.

 If all of a sudden the contents of your desk are in a box in your hands, the one thing you shouldn't need to do is update your resume.
 Whenever one job ends, whether by choice or by circumstance, you should immediately be ready to apply for the next.
 Review your resume regularly, update job experience promptly, and add any additional skills or education you gain.
-You never know when opportunity will come knocking, and you don't want to be caught off guard!
+You never know when your employment circumstances will change, especially right now, and you don't want to be caught off guard!

 NCSB Is Here to Help